Skip to main content

 Usability

 You’ll want a POS system that’s easy to use.
 Remember, POS platforms will likely be used by many employees—including those who are relatively new on the job.
-It’s great if a POS system is able to run several elements of your business, but it should be able to do so with relative ease of use.
+It’s great if a POS system is able to run several elements of your business, but the best POS for small business will be able to do so with relative ease of use.

 Integrations